"IT IS NOT THE STRENGTH OF THE BODY THAT COUNTS, BUT THE STRENGTH OF THE SPIRIT."

-ABOUT THE BLOG LIVING WITH EMBOUCHURE DYSTONIA
+ABOUT MY JOURNEY WITH FOCAL EMBOUCHURE DYSTONIA AND THE BLOG LIVING WITH EMBOUCHURE DYSTONIA

 By 2010 I was completely disabled to the point of being unable to produce a sound out of my horn.
-None of my professors or anyone that I reached out to knew how to help, what was exactly happening to me, nor about the existence of such a malady.
+None of my professors or anyone that I reached out to knew how to help or what was happening to me, nor about the existence of such a malady.

-An overwhelming amount of misguided information still exists; usually published by non-dystonic musicians, psychologists, and people scheming for profitable amounts of money, claiming Musician's Dystonia is solely a psychological or emotional behavioral disorder with no scientific publications on the details of their methods, and no research to back up their claim.
+An overwhelming amount of misguided information still exists; usually published by non-dystonic musicians, psychologists, and people scheming for profitable amounts of money claiming musician's dystonia is solely a psychological or emotional behavioral disorder with no scientific publications on the details of their methods and no research to back up their claim.

 Initially I started my blog Living with Embouchure Dystonia as a way to keep track of noted observations throughout self rehabilitation.
-After what is considered a career-ending diagnosis, I was not going to shoulder an undertaking in silence, nor go out without a fight.
+After what is considered a career-ending diagnosis I was not going to shoulder an undertaking in silence, nor go out without a fight.

 Music performance-related injuries are still taboo to speak about, and the field of music and medicine is only in its infancy.
 It would be ideal if the music performance field followed in the footsteps of sports medicine; open about the truth that performing comes with it's own risks that are not always avoidable, but simply a consequence of the demands of the profession and quite common.

-Yet, in the profession of classical music, we are trapped in the old and harmful mentality that if one has superior technique, skills, and chops they can avoid major physical setbacks, and if we do get injured or can't recover, then we surely must have poor mechanics, doing something wrong like playing with too much tension or pressure, mentally unfit, or just don't have what it takes to be a professional...when in fact this couldn't be farther from the truth!
+Yet, in the profession of classical music we are trapped in the old and harmful mentality that if one has superior technique, skills, and chops, they can avoid major physical setbacks.
+And if we do get injured or can't recover then we surely must have poor mechanics, doing something wrong like playing with too much tension or pressure, mentally unfit, or just don't have what it takes to be a professional - when in fact this couldn't be farther from the truth!

-Although I am fully against the collecting of money when there is no known cure, I do fully support dystonic musicians who help others by sharing their own journey and insight.
-It is important for musicians with dystonia, but it is equally our fault as musicians for not helping bring music medicine and health to the forefront and help bridge this gap between the two professions!
-It's equally important for musicians with dystonia and neurologists to come together to find and create cohesive approaches to recovery, as they both have advantages of understanding the disorder from different angles.
+Some doctors may lack an understanding as there are few specialists who have seen and worked with musicians with dystonia, but it is equally our fault as musicians for not bringing music medicine and health to the forefront and help bridge this gap between the two professions!
+An important reminder that neurology is also in its infancy and every attempt to conduct research is not a lost cause.
+It's equally important for musicians with dystonia and neurologists to come together to find and create cohesive approaches to recovery as they both have advantages of understanding the disorder from different angles.

 It is not as though organizations supporting performance art health don't exist.
-The issue is that in order to make a greater difference in educating others, the field of music and medicine has to be important enough to collegiate music programs to want to host guests, promote educational workshops for current music students, music teachers, professors, and professional musicians.
+The issue is that in order to make a greater difference in educating others, the field of music and medicine has to be important enough to collegiate music programs/higher education programs to want to host guests, promote educational workshops for current music students, music teachers, professors, and professional musicians.

 Naturally music students seek out advice on injuries and setbacks from active professional level players, teachers, and professors who may not have experience with their particular setback or dystonia.

-Professors and professional brass players at best are able to provide knowledge on mechanics; how to not overdo pressure, using air properly, how to warm-up/down, and how to improve stamina, but rarely understand the importance of how focusing on these things will make things worse because recovering from injuries and disorders do not involve fixing errors/habits in playing, mechanics, or psychology, but solely deal with healing the inside of the body (damaged tissue, damaged neurons, etc) and/or restoring brain function and sensory.
+Professors and professional brass players at best are able to provide knowledge on mechanics; how to not overdo pressure, using air properly, how to warm-up/down, and how to improve stamina, but rarely understand the importance of how focusing on these things will make things worse because recovering from injuries and disorders do not involve fixing errors/habits in playing, mechanics, or psychology, but solely deal with healing the inside of the body (damaged tissue, damaged neurons, etc) or restoring brain function and sensory.

 That is why when it comes to major medical concerns, it is always best to reach out to a doctor or neurologist first, and then later, if trying to rehabilitate, to work with a diagnosed musician who has experienced your setback first hand and can provide further guidance.
 The trouble is there aren't many of us who speak out so boldly about our injuries or disorder.